parsley42/ansible-kubernetes-metal/README.md

 ### 3 - Running kubeadm init

-With all the nodes installed and prepped, you can log in to the first master node, sudo to root, and initialize the cluster:
+With all the nodes installed and prepped, you can log in to the first controller node, sudo to root, and initialize the cluster:
 ```
-$ ssh bootstrap@master1
+$ ssh bootstrap@controller1
 $ sudo su
 # cd
 # kubeadm init --config=kubeadm-config.yaml --upload-certs | tee kubeadm-init.out